joker314/newawe/README.md

 # newawe
 A website to share your code on.
-Newawe is sort of like GitHub, accept with a more interactive community.
+Newawe is sort of like GitHub, except with a more interactive community.

 ## How to use
 If you haven't already, install the dependencies using